Cycle classes on the moduli of K3 surfaces in positive characteristic

 It remains to show that we may remove the $x_{ij}$ with $n_\ell<j<i\leq n_{\ell+1}$ and $w^{-1}(j)<w^{-1}(i)$.
 Under those assumptions, the change of basis $e'_i=e_i+\lambda e_j$, $e'_{\overline{\jmath}}=e_{\overline{\jmath}}-\lambda e_{\overline{\imath}}$, with $\overline{x}=n+1-x$, preserves both flags.
 We now have

 and we try to choose $\lambda$ such that the coefficient in front of $e_{w^{-1}w_\emptyset(j)}$ is equal to zero.
 This gives a monic equation in $\lambda$ with $\lambda^p$ as top term and hence defines a surjective finite flat covering.
 We can repeat this construction in a way so that we take the largest $i$ and $j$ first in order for subsequent operations not to reintroduce non-zero coefficients in positions where they have been removed.
-At the end we get the chosen $F$-zip on $Y_w$ which shows fully faithful flatness as each step is fully faithfully flat. \end{proof} \end{proposition} \end{section} \begin{section}{The Hodge discriminant}
+At the end we get the chosen $F$-zip on $Y_w$ which shows fully faithful flatness as each step is fully faithfully flat. \end{proof} \end{proposition}

+\end{section} \begin{section}{The Hodge discriminant} As alluded to in the Introduction there is a subtle invariant of the cohomology that prevents one of the middle dimensional strata to turn up in the stratification of our moduli spaces.
+In this section we study this invariant.

-We shall now introduce a discriminant which is a Hodge theoretic description of Ogus' crystalline discriminant (defined under slightly more general circumstances).
-For that we need the determinant of a complex in the sense of Mumford and Knudsen (cf., \scite{knudsen76}).
-Recall that in order to get the signs right the determinant is a \Definition{graded line bundle}, i.e., a pair $(m,\sL)$ where $m$ is an integer and $\sL$ a line bundle.
-This is then used in the commutativity isomorphism $L\Tensor M \riso M\Tensor L$ where the sign $(-1)^{\ell m}$ is used, where $\ell$ and $m$ are the degrees of $L$ and $M$ respectively.
-The coherence conditions proved in \lcite{knudsen76} then shows that we get an unambiguous isomorphism between tensor products of the same graded line bundles in different order.
+We begin now by introducing a discriminant which is a Hodge theoretic description of Ogus' crystalline discriminant (defined under slightly more general circumstances).
+For that we need the determinant of a complex in the sense of Mumford and Knudsen (cf., \cite{knudsen76}).
+Recall that in order to get the signs right the determinant is a {\sl graded line bundle}, i.e., a pair $(\ell,\sL)$ where $\ell$ is an integer and $\sL$ a line bundle.
+This is then used in the commutativity isomorphism $L\tensor M \riso M\tensor L$ where the sign $(-1)^{\ell m}$ is used, where $\ell$ and $m$ are the degrees of $L$ and $M$ respectively.
+The coherence conditions proved in \cite{knudsen76} then show that we get an unambiguous isomorphism between tensor products of the same graded line bundles in different order.